-- Mesoamerica is the only region in all of North and South America that has a mountain range that runs from east to west and touches two oceans, also a Book of Mormon requirement (Alma 22:27).
+- Mesoamerica geography fits very nicely with the geography described in the Book of Mormon.
+Every river, mountain, sea, hill, lake, and city mentioned in the Book of Mormon is in a great relationship to one another in Mesoamerica.
+For example, Mesoamerica is the only region in all of North and South America that has a mountain range that runs from east to west and touches two oceans, which is a Book of Mormon requirement (Alma 22:27).

 There are many more reasons in addition to the above, but they will not be discussed here.
 (For the complete list of arguments/references for a Mesoamerican setting, see the end of my article “Book of MormonGeography.”)
 How does this information relate to Book of Mormon sword making?
 Simple.
 Knowing where the events in the Book of Mormon took place can help us determine what types of swords they made.